Inception-framework/debugger/README.md

 ## The fastest method - Flashing the FPGA

-Use the following command to synthesis the design.
+Use the following command to synthesize the design.
 This requires Vivado (2017.x/2018.x/2019.x).

 ```